allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 Thanks to these changes, the tests pass again.

-There is also one new test that simulates changing an email address and checks if the changes were performed on the Redux box.
+There is also one new test that simulates changing an email address and checks if the changes were performed on the Redux state.
 This way, we can test whether user interactions are reflected in the application state stored in Redux.

 ## Component with Router